-Marc has developed water quality models and decision support tools for clients to support environmental impact analyses and TMDL assessments, prepared and implemented monitoring plans, and worked with academics, regulators, and program managers to identify mutually agreeable solutions to his clients" complex water resources problems.
+Marc has developed water quality models and decision support tools for clients to support environmental impact analyses and total maximum daily load (TMDL) assessments, prepared and implemented monitoring plans, and worked with academics, regulators, and program managers to identify mutually agreeable solutions to his clients’ complex water resources problems.
+These solutions often include planning, pilot testing, designing, and constructing green stormwater infrastructure and engineered media filtration systems at municipal and industrial sites with challenging hydrology and water quality issues.
 He has been key team member for the International Stormwater Best Management Practice (BMP) Database (www.bmpdatabase.org) project since his hire in 2001 and regularly conducts analyses of the performance datasets to support BMP selection, design, and pollutant load modeling efforts.
 Marc helped develop pollutant load reduction modeling tools for the Lake Tahoe Basin and the City of Los Angeles, which are used for regional water quality improvement planning.
 He also led stormwater modeling tasks to support integrated capital improvement planning projects for combined sewer infrastructure in the Cities of Akron, Ohio and Chicago, Illinois.
-For the Chicago project, and a similar project for the City of Calgary, Alberta, he utilized optimization software to identify strategic locations for implementing green infrastructure to minimize street flooding and manhole surcharging while minimizing life-cycle costs.
-In 2015, Marc was Geosyntec"s project manager for the Port of Portland"s $2.2M stormwater master plan project and also managed over 25 task orders for the Port between 2011 and 2017.
+For the Chicago project, and a similar project for the City of Calgary- in Alberta, Canada he utilized optimization software to identify strategic locations for implementing green stormwater infrastructure to minimize street flooding and manhole surcharging while minimizing life-cycle costs.
+In 2015, Marc was Geosyntec’s project manager for the Port of Portland’s $2.2M stormwater master plan project and also managed over 30 task orders for the Port since 2011.